Nowadays, more and more people feel concerned about health problems that were unknown years past.

 The importance of hormonal balance is fundamental but sometimes overlooked.
 In aging men, excess estrogen can cause the following health problems:

-- A thicker carotid artery wall: As we age, the arteries get thicker.
+As we age, the arteries get thicker.
 A process called atherosclerosis speeds up this prevalence.
 According to studies, higher levels of estrogen cause a thickening of the carotid artery.
-It can be used as a predictor of the progression of atherosclerosis (4).
+It can predict the progression of atherosclerosis (4).

-- It impairs the circulation in the body: Circulatory problems are clinically named peripheral artery disease.
+Circulatory problems are peripheral artery disease.
 It features varicose veins, cramps, and tingling symptoms in the skin.
 According to studies, men with peripheral artery disease usually have higher estradiol levels.
 They also have lower testosterone compared to healthy patients (6).

 All of this highlights the importance of maintaining a balance between estrogen and testosterone in men.
-Even postmenopausal women with hot flashes can be affected when there’s too much estrogen around with a low progesterone level.
+It can even affect postmenopausal women with hot flashes when there’s too much estrogen around with a low progesterone level.

 Moreover, a man’s body is not used to a high level of estradiol.
 The tissue of the prostate and the cardiovascular system are not made for such a high level.